FrozenVoid/Philosophy-DB/Methods/Pranayama/readme.txt

 It creates a tulpa from focusing on breath as entity moving through your body, and uses that tulpa as focus object to merge mindstream with it.
- The 'breath' is actually filled with pranic energy and is extremely easy to mold into any tulpa/servitor entity, but no pranayam apracticioner will tell you that: it 'mystery' and 'enlightment' comes from opening mind to pure vata energy('breath of life') that is Air element power = Astral energy field and consequently astral projection.
+ The 'breath' is actually filled with pranic energy and is extremely easy to mold into any tulpa/servitor entity, but no pranayama practicioner will tell you that: it 'mystery' and 'enlightment' comes from opening mind to pure vata energy('breath of life') that is Air element power = Astral energy field and consequently astral projection.
  All tulpas created with pranayama are powerful entities, which will not be easily